kaichii/automerge.github.io/blog/2023-11-06-automerge-repo.md

    > console.log(handle.url)
    automerge:2j9knpCseyhnK8izDmLpGP5WMdZQ
 ```
-This prints a URL.
-On another computer or in another browser, you can load this document using the same URL:
+The code logs a URL to the document you created.
+On another computer, or in another browser, you could load this document using the same URL, as shown below:

 ```
    > const handle = repo.find("automerge:2j9knpCseyhnK8izDmLpGP5WMdZQ")